Learn More About Homeschool Mini-Mesters!

 - Paradigm Courses are easy to modify because of the formatting.
 For example, Paradigm World Geography is an excellent choice for a mini-mester—Choose to start with your student’s favorite continent!

-- Great Science Adventures and Apologia Young Explorers Science are easy to adapt.
+- Great Science Adventures are easy to adapt.

 - American Government or Economics courses are also good choices.